Bioengineering Company Ginkgo Bioworks Ties Together DARPA, Bill Gates, WEF, Transhumanism, and The Great Reset

 Editor’s Commentary: I’m ashamed that I had never heard of Ginkgo Bioworks until today.
 My fellow defenders against transhumanism, globalism, and Neo-Marxism may be sitting there right now judging me for my lack of attention to this company, and I probably deserve the scowls.
 This company has risen so quickly in the last decade that it’s insane I never noticed them.

 They’re not as big as Monsanto but they appear to be much more dangerous.
-Considering they’re tying together the World Economic Forum, Bill Gates, DARPA, and the transhumanism movement together through various partnerships is should be a very loud alarm bell.
-Combine that with billion-dollar funding from the U.S. government to “fight” Covid-19 and there significance in the here and now becomes apparent.
+Considering they’re tying together the World Economic Forum, Bill Gates, DARPA, and the transhumanism movement together through various partnerships it should be a very loud alarm bell.
+Combine that with billion-dollar funding from the U.S. government to “fight” Covid-19 and their significance in the here and now becomes apparent.

 The article below by Derrick Broze from The Last American Vagabond is loaded with information about the company and its nefarious connections.
 Read carefully as Broze has a tendency to subtly drop bombshells and then move on.
 If he lingered on any of the blockbuster topics, the article would have been a book, so he kept it concise for busy readers.
 Again, go slow and absorb the information carefully.
 This is extremely important stuff, folks.